GregoireHENRY/rust-spice/README.md

 ## Rational

-Another crate already exist for wrapping C spice: [spice-sys][spice-sys link].
+Another crate already exists for wrapping C spice: [spice-sys][spice-sys link].
-The motivation behind the creation of [rust-spice][crate link] was 1) the need to access the complete spice API from Rust and 2) the need to have a Rust layer to feel natural to use for Rust users.
+The motivation behind the creation of [rust-spice][crate link] was 1) the need to access the complete spice API from Rust and 2) the need to have a nice Rust layer to code naturally.

 ### Complete API

 [spice-sys][spice-sys link] does not use [bindgen][bindgen link] to wrap which is error-prone and does not provide a complete API.
 The description of spice-sys says:

 > *Currently, it provides only the most common API calls as outlined [here][cspice most common].*

 This boosted me to build a complete C spice wrapper.

 ### Rust interface

-[spice-sys][spice-sys link] does not provide a Rust user-friendly interface, which constrains the user to use FFI/libc tools to convert strings, floats and array to C types and using unsafe scopes.
+[spice-sys][spice-sys link] does not provide a Rust user-friendly interface, which constrains the user to use unsafe and FFI types conversion which is simply a pain to use.

-I wanted to use spice from Rust without feeling it is a C wrapper, for quicker and simplier usage in my crates.
+I wanted to use spice from Rust without feeling it being a C wrapper, for quicker and simplier development and usage in my crates.

 ### S/O